unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-1/lesson-2_Basic Coding.md

 ![image-20230222154237333](/images/Polygon-Whitelist-NFT/section-1/1_2_3.png)

 You can see that the ABI and BYTE CODE have been generated below.
 Generally speaking, the ABI defines the communication protocol between the smart contract and other applications, enabling them to call and interact with each other.
 In fact, this is very helpful for how the smart contract interacts with the frontend.
-BYTE CODE is a binary encoding, and the underlying principle for deploying contracts on EVM-based chains (such as ETH, Polygon, BNB Chain, Conflux, and other chains that use EVM as a foundation) is achieved through uploading BYTE CODE.
+BYTE CODE is a binary encoding, and the underlying principle for deploying contracts on EVM-based chains（such as ETH, Polygon, BNB Chain, Conflux, and other chains that use EVM as a foundation）is achieved through uploading BYTE CODE.

 ![image-20230222155740298](/images/Polygon-Whitelist-NFT/section-1/1_2_4.png)

-Switch to the Deploy & Interaction panel, connect to JS VM (JS VM is an EVM implemented in JavaScript, very convenient for browser-side testing), and click Deploy
+Switch to the Deploy & Interaction panel, connect to JS VM（JS VM is an EVM implemented in JavaScript, very convenient for browser-side testing）, and click Deploy

 ![image-20230222155859096](/images/Polygon-Whitelist-NFT/section-1/1_2_5.png)